dakula009/China_CoronaVirus_Data_Miner/README.md

 ⚠️ Disclaimer / Warning!
 This repository/project is intended for Educational/Research Purposes ONLY.
-The project should not be used for any purpose other than learning.
 Please do not use it for any other non-educational or non-research reason and definitely don't depend on it for anything important!